KathrynBrusewitz/cortex-dashboard/docs/dev-setup.md

 In my opinion, it would be nice to utilize Docker for continuous integration and deploy separate Production and Development builds.

 TODO: Explore benefits of integrating Docker for Cortex.
 Put together build and deploy workflow.

-Updating the API to use HTTPS had the unfortunate side-effect of being unable to run a local instance of either the Dashboard and the API.

-TODO: Figure out what needs to change so that local development setup continues to work.
-My gut instinct at the moment is to research if CORS has anything to do with it.
-Otherwise, maybe we can switch transport protocols based on whether Node environment is `dev` or `production` when building.